 - A personal guarantee cannot be enforced against a director or one of their relatives; and

-- There is a protection from clauses in agreements that allow creditors to terminate the agreement because of an insolvency event.
+- There is a protection from clauses in contracts that allow creditors to terminate an agreement because of an insolvency event.

 Importantly for business owners, during the 20 business day restructuring process, they retain control of their company without the oversight of an insolvency practitioner.
 This will help minimise costs and also business disruption caused by an insolvency process.

-At the end of the 20 business day period, the small business restructuring practitioner sends a proposal to creditors to restructure the business, which will more than likely include creditors’ compromising their debts.
-Creditors will then have 15 business days to vote on the plan and (at this stage) it appears that the plan will be approved if a majority, in value, of unrelated creditors vote for it.
+At the end of the 20 business day period, the small business restructuring practitioner sends a proposal to creditors to restructure the business, which will include certain funds being available to creditors and creditors’ compromising their debts.
+Creditors will then have 15 business days to vote on the plan and the plan will be approved if a majority, in value, of unrelated creditors vote for it.

 If the restructuring plan is approved, the company continues trading and the small business restructuring practitioner administers the plan and distributes funds to creditors.